PikaB002/PikaB002/README.md

 - 👋 Hi, I’m @PikaB002
 - 👀 I’m interested in ... making crazy new friends across Globe and doing innovative project ideas.
 - 🌱 I’m currently learning ...High school
-- 💞️ I’m looking to collaborate on ... any research related to business ides and entrepreneurship skill.
+- 💞️ I’m looking to collaborate on ... any society of thinkers and research related to business ideas and entrepreneurship skill.
 - 📫 How to reach me ...@ mayukhpkalita002@gmail.com

 <!---